-Benchmarking and KPIs are both methods of determining a business’s financial performance and they can help gauge a company’s financial and operational performance while identifying future strategic initiatives.
-However, many people ask whether benchmarks and KPIs are the same thing.
-While they have similarities, they measure separate things.
+Benchmarks and KPIs are both methods of determining a business’s financial performance, and they can help gauge a company’s financial and operational performance while identifying future strategic initiatives.
+However, many people ask whether benchmarks and KPIs are the same thing, and the answer is no. Despite some similarities, KPIs measure internal success, while benchmarks measure a company’s success in relation to its competitors.

 What Are Financial KPIs?